Zhyov/HAP/README.md

 # HAP

-HAP (formerly known as HMLP) is the biggest project I made for now that its name stands for Help Alphabet Pronounciation.
+HAP (formerly known as HMLP) is the biggest project I made for now and its name stands for Help Alphabet Pronounciation.
 This is supposed to be a program for me but idc if other people use it.
 Feel free to tell me a suggestion for the program.

 For now the lanugages which you can check its alphabets are:
 * Spanish